KxSystems/docs/docs/interfaces/pyq/user-guide.md

 `K.sv()`    | `/:` | Each Right or scalar from vector
 `K.vs()`    | `\:` | Each Left or vector from scalar

-The functionality provided by the first three extenders is similar to functional programming features scattered throughout Python standard library.
+The functionality provided by the first three iterators is similar to functional programming features scattered throughout Python standard library.
 Thus `each` is similar to [`map()`](https://docs.python.org/3.6/library/functions.html#map "in Python V3.6").
 For example, given a list of lists of numbers